 Menu

 After his death in 814, Charlemagne’s crown and title of Holy Roman Emperor were passed to his son Louis in a ceremony conducted by Pope Stephen IV.
-(This Louis is recorded in the official rolls as the first of the eighteen French kings to bear that name, even though the nation of France as we know it today did not quite exist yet during this time.)
-Louis I of Francia was, to state the obvious, no Charlemagne, and the deck was rather stacked against him.
+This same Louis has gone down in the official rolls as the first of the eighteen French kings to bear that name, even though the nation of France as we know it today did not quite exist yet during this time.
+Whatever else he was or would become, however, Louis was no Charlemagne, and the deck was rather stacked against him.

-For Europe was still an undeveloped continent in many ways, a region where even the most basic forms of transport and communication were perilous and uncertain.
-It was very difficult in such a milieu to maintain any semblance of strong central authority; political power tended inevitably to devolve to the local level.
-Simply put, Louis’s empire was far too large and diffuse to be managed using the tools he had to hand.
-His own sons soon staked personal claims to various chunks of its territory, plunging the realm into protracted internal conflict.
-Meanwhile the popes in Rome utterly failed to take the high ground, jockeying for advantage instead with one temporal political faction and then another, using the title of Holy Roman Emperor which it was within their authority to bestow as a trump card.
+For Europe was still an undeveloped continent in many ways, a place where even the most basic forms of transport and communication were perilous and uncertain.
+Louis’s European empire was far too large and diffuse to be managed using the tools he had to hand.
+His own sons staked personal claims to various chunks of its territory, plunging the realm into protracted internal conflict.
+Meanwhile the popes in Rome utterly failed to take the high ground, jockeying for advantage with one temporal political faction and then another, using the title of Holy Roman Emperor which it was within their authority to bestow as a trump card.

 Pope John XII, who held the office from 955 until 964, was another typically depraved product of the age.
 He openly auctioned off bishoprics to the highest bidder; one “man of God” whom he elevated at the behest of his wealthy family was just ten years old.
 He also committed adultery with his father’s concubine, committed incest with his father’s widow and the latter’s niece, and held orgies in the papal palace.
 If you are wondering how he found the time to lead religious services, rest assured that he seldom bothered; he preferred to spend his Sundays hunting.

 While the popes thus sinned and intrigued, another sort of dissipation was putting paid to any remaining semblance of Charlemagne’s unified empire.
 Already by the middle of the ninth century, it had fractured into three separate kingdoms, only one of them able to call itself the Holy Roman Empire at any given time — an honor the popes sold dearly.
 Yet, for all that his empire proved short-lived, that doesn’t diminish Charlemagne’s importance in the grand sweep of history.
 For Western Europe after him was a very different place than it had been before him — more settled, less febrile, more recognizable to modern eyes.
-Two of the three kingdoms into which Charlemagne’s empire had split would go on to become the nucleus of France and Germany, those two largest nations of Europe today.
+Two of the three kingdoms into which Charlemagne’s empire split would become the nucleus of modern France and Germany.
 (The third, so-called “middle” kingdom, which lay in an unenviable position sandwiched between the other two, would be gradually absorbed by its larger, stronger neighbors.)
 The continent as we now know it was taking shape.

-In fact, by the year 1000, the religion was overwhelmingly dominant all across Europe, having driven away or converted the vast majority of its enemies.
+In fact, by the year 1000, the religion was dominant across most of Europe, having driven away or converted the vast majority of its enemies.
 At this time, the title of Holy Roman Emperor belonged to a Saxon dynasty that ruled over the territory of modern Germany.
-Meanwhile France was now in the hands of one Hugh Capet, whose descendants would remain that nation’s monarchs until the very idea of a French monarchy was banished once and for all in the nineteenth century.
-England too was united under a Catholic king, as was Denmark, while the religion was also making major inroads among the Swedes, the Poles, the Hungarians, and the Croats.
-Meanwhile the Byzantine Christians were making major inroads in Bulgaria and the state of Kievan Rus (the forerunner to modern Russia, Ukraine, and Belarus).
+Meanwhile France was now in the hands of one Hugh Capet, whose descendants would remain that country’s monarchs until the very idea of a French monarchy was banished once and for all in the nineteenth century.
+England too was united under a Christian king, as was Denmark, while the religion was also making major inroads among the Swedes, the Poles, the Hungarians, and the Croats.
+The Byzantine Christians were making converts in Bulgaria and the empire of Kievan Rus (the forerunner to modern Russia, Ukraine, and Belarus).
 On the Iberian Peninsula, the Muslim caliphate that had once threatened the entire continent was tottering, with Christian kingdoms encroaching further and further into its territory from the north.
 It was only a matter of time until the few remaining non-Christian enclaves of Europe fell before the indomitable will of Christ.

 Europe in the year 1000.
 (Mandramunjak)

-The ceremony of the Eucharist — a Latin word whose literal meaning is “Thanksgiving” — stems from something Jesus says in the Gospel of John.
+The ceremony of the Eucharist — a Greek word whose literal meaning is “Thanksgiving” — stems from something Jesus says in the Gospel of John.

 Verily, verily, I say unto you, he that believeth on me hath everlasting life.
 I am that bread of life.